-- The event organizer is aware of the sustainability plans and goals of the DMO (Destination Management Organization) or an equivalent body in the event destination or the country. - The event organizer has a documented process for evaluating sustainability characteristics of event destinations during site selection, such as certification, proximity to the attendees, or proven records of sustainability practices. - The event organizer is involved with sustainable tourism planning and management in the country where it is based, where such opportunities exist.
+Description: - The event organizer has a documented process for evaluating sustainability characteristics of event destinations during site selection, such as certification, proximity to the attendees, or proven records of sustainability practices.

 A8.
 Sustainable practices and materials in buildings and infrastructure